 As a start, try questions 1-16 on the no calculator section and 1-25 and 31-35 on the calculator section.
 Allowing for the occasional wrong answer, this should save you precious time and still get you scoring in your target range.

 If you follow those guidelines, you’ll now have 94 seconds per question on the no calculator section (up from 75 seconds) and about 110 seconds per question on the calculator section (up from 87 seconds).
 It may not seem like much, but it increases your time by about a third for the entire Math section!

 You are capable of succeeding on the SAT.
 Stay calm, practice, and don't panic.

 Time-Saving Strategies: If You’re Currently Scoring 600 or Above

 If you’re in or above the 600 range, you will be attempting (although not necessarily answering) every question on the test.
-Always skip questions if you cannot narrow down the answer to two options, but at your score level, you will at least look at every question to determine if it is one you know how to do.
+At your score level, you will at least look at every question to determine if it is one you know how to do.